binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ### Spear Phishing {#people-identify-risks-spear-phishing}
 ![](images/ThreatTags/easy-common-average-severe.png)

+_Todo_ Discuss what targets are likely to click on.

+%% Book: Social Engineering The Art Of Human Hacking
+%%   Pg 50 has good info about what people are likely to click on.-->

 This type of attack is targeted toward a smaller number of receivers generally with more specifically tailored scams.
 In order to pull a successful attack off, that is one that has a high catch rate and where no receivers actually raise alarm bells with managers, scrupulous reconnaissance needs to be carried out on your target(s).